RedisLabsModules/RedisModulesSDK/API.md

 but this is to be considered an implementation detail.
 The right mode should be used in sane modules.

-You can open non exisitng keys for writing, since the keys will be created when an attempt to write to the key is performed.
+You can open non existing keys for writing, since the keys will be created when an attempt to write to the key is performed.
 However when opening keys just for reading, `RedisModule_OpenKey` will return NULL if the key does not exist.